openscad/openscad/README.md

 ### Building for Linux/BSD

-First, make sure that you have git installed (git-core in debian).
+First, make sure that you have git installed (often packaged as 'git-core' or 'scmgit').
 Once you've cloned this git repository, download and install the dependency packages listed above using your system's package manager.
-A convenience script is provided that can help with this process:
+A convenience script is provided that can help with this
+process:

     ./scripts/uni-get-dependencies.sh